carbon-io/carbond/docs/guide/collections.rst

 The :js:func:`~carbond.Collection.update` operation handler takes an ``update`` spec object which should be applied to the collection as a whole.
-Similar to the ``insert`` operation, the ``update`` spec object is a JSON blob that will be weakly validated using a default schema.
+Similar to the ``insert`` operation, the ``update`` spec object is a EJSON blob that will be weakly validated using a default schema.
 To enforce a particular structure, you can specify the update schema using the :js:attr:`~carbond.collections.UpdateSchema.updateSchema` property.

 The return type of the ``update`` operation deviates a bit from the return types for previous operation handlers.
 Instead of simply returning a value, an ``object`` should be returned containing the property ``val``, whose value should be set to the return value for the operation.
-Additionally, the update operation can be configured to support "upserts".
+Additionally, the update operation can be configured to support "upserts."
 By default, the ``update`` operation is configured to not return the objects that were upserted as this is not generally possible.
 Instead, the number of objects updated/upserted should be returned and, if upserts are supported, a ``created`` flag should be present as well, to indicate that an upsert took place (e.g., if five objects were updated, you would return ``{val: 5}`` and if five objects were upserted, you would return ``{val: 5, created: true}``).
 If it is possible to return the upserted object(s) and the concrete implementation of the collection is configured to do so, then the list of upserted object(s) should be substituted for the number of objects as the value of the ``val`` property in the return object *if* an upsert took place.

 .. todo:: add link to example implementation